Dan Barry at the Hartford Advocate writes:

 Dan Barry at LocalMotion writes:

-You missed the VLM Project at The Hungry Tiger this past Sunday.
+You missed Upstream at The Hungry Tiger this past Sunday.
 Let me explain to you how disappointed you are with yourself.

 Bob Laramie and Rick Marshall aren't just good.
 They aren't just amazing.
 These dudes are supernatural.
 Laramie's pronunciation on his bass is so loud and so well-formed that he could essentially be a lead player instead of a rhythm player.